Skip to main content

 Biographical / Historical

-Friedrich Ebert, the seventh of nine children of Karl Ebert and Katharina Hinkel, was born February 4, 1871 in Heidelberg, Germany.
-He married Louise Rump in 1894, and they raised five children together, including politician Friedrich "Fritz" Jr. He was a leader of the Social Democratic movement in Germany and a moderate socialist; he was a leader in bringing about the constitution of the Weimar Republic, which attempted to unite Germany after its defeat in World War I. He was the first president of the Weimar Republic, from 1919 until his death in office on February 28, 1925 in Berlin; he was buried in Heidelberg, Germany.
+Friedrich Ebert, the seventh of nine children of Karl Ebert and Katharina Hinkel, was born February 4, 1871, in Heidelberg, Germany.
+He married Louise Rump in 1894, and they raised five children together, including politician Friedrich "Fritz" Ebert Jr. Ebert was a leader of the Social Democratic movement in Germany and a moderate socialist; he was a leader in bringing about the constitution of the Weimar Republic, which attempted to unite Germany after its defeat in World War I. Ebert was the first president of the Weimar Republic, from 1919 until his death in office on February 28, 1925, in Berlin.
+He was buried in Heidelberg, Germany.

 Biographical / Historical